 The Company Unit and Testing History

-The Technology has evolved through 25 years of research and development, refining, and testing the Patented Plasma technology.
-In December 1993, Mr. Vance introduced the PAR/PEAP and Plasma technology to the public.
-This first exposure was at the Electrical Power Research Institute’s Health Care Initiative in Washington, DC, which was sponsored by electric utility companies nationally to develop and reinforce their long-term relationships with healthcare facilities.
+Since its introduction, the Technology has evolved through 25 years of research and development, refining, and testing the Patented Plasma technology.
+In December 1993, Mr. Vance introduced the PEAR and Plasma technology to the public for the first time.
+This first exposure was at the Electrical Power Research Institute’s Health Care Initiative in Washington DC, which was sponsored by electric utility companies nationally to develop and reinforce their long-term relationships with healthcare facilities.

 Also, in October 1995, a partnering agreement to test the Plasma process for the effectiveness of LLRW (Low Level Radioactive Waste) was formed with Mr. Vance and several utility companies.
 A modified medical waste unit was used for testing LLRW and results showed 99% volume reduction with containment of the surrogate metals within the process-generated carbon black.

 In February 1996, a beta test unit was installed at Jackson Memorial Hospital, Miami, Florida and began a series of tests that included the standard regiment of testing for efficacy, air, water, and residue.
 This unit was also tested for the ability to generate synthetic fuel gas, liquid fuel, heat reclaim, and process safety control.
 Again the unit surpassed all testing parameters for RMW and, in the process, the unit generated sufficient fuel and steam for reuse.

 Since 1992, 16 Plasma Energy units have been designed, manufactured, and tested for many applications.
 After 25 years of development the commercial Plasma (PAR) unit is offered with a capacity of 1 cubic yard per hour to 60 cubic yards per hour.
 The unit’s capacity limits are based on the volume of process material, not weight.
 Weight of material only effects the loading design for the units.